thomas-melville/myNotes/General/Career_Development/kubernetes/security.md

 To automate the enforcement of security contexts you can define PodSecurityPolicies Cluster level rules which define what a pod can do.

+It is an AdmissionController which checks the pod before allowing it into the cluster.

 ## Network Security Policies

 By default, all pods can reach each other, all ingress & egress traffic is allowed.